 Philpott Lake is a multi-purpose water resources project originally authorized to address flooding issues associated with communities in south-central Virginia.
 The lake is formed through the impoundment of the Smith River, considered to be a major tributary of the Dan River.
 Construction of the Philpott Dam was completed in 1952.
-The powerhouse was completed shortly after the dam in 1953 and is operated by the U.S. Army Corps of Engineers, Wilmington District.
-The project includes a concrete gravity dam with an ogee spillway, a powerhouse, and a switchyard.
-Philpott Lake is 15 miles long and covers approximately 2,741.5 acres at elevation 973.4 feet NAVD88.
+The powerhouse was completed shortly after the dam in 1953 and is operated by the USACE, Wilmington District.
+The project includes a concrete gravity dam with an uncontrolled ogee spillway, a powerhouse, and a switchyard.
+Philpott Lake is 15 miles long and covers approximately 2,880 acres at elevation 973.4 feet NAVD88.
 It extends into Franklin, Henry, and Patrick counties in south-central Virginia.
 Philpott Dam and associated infrastructure, as well as all land acquired for the Philpott Lake project, approximately 9,515.6 acres, are federally managed and administered by the USACE.